Naming · Business

 - 2Generate readable, memorable, sound-meaning candidates.

-- 3Run trademark and business-name checks for compliance.
+- 4Run trademark and business-name checks for compliance.

-- 4Then weigh elements, numerology, and team preference to decide.
+- 5Then weigh elements, numerology, team preference, and future expansion.

 Common Mistakes